 Yes.
 With AWS Shield Advanced you will be able to see the history of all incidents in the trailing 13 months.

 Q. Can I see attacks across AWS?

 Yes, AWS Shield Advanced customers get access to the Global threat environment dashboard, which gives an anonymized and sampled view of all DDoS attacks seen on AWS within the last 2 weeks.

 Q. How can I see if my AWS WAF rules are working?

-AWS WAF includes two different ways to see how your website is being protected: one-minute metrics are available in CloudWatch and Sampled Web Requests are available in the AWS WAF API or management console.
+AWS WAF includes two different ways to see how your website is being protected: one-minute metrics are available in CloudWatch and Sampled Web Requests are available in the AWS WAF API or AWS Management Console.
+Additionally, you can enable comprehensive logs that are delivered through Amazon Kinesis Firehose to a destination of your choice.
 These allow you to see which requests were blocked, allowed, or counted and what rule was matched on a given request (i.e., this web request was blocked due to an IP address condition, etc.).
 For more information see the AWS WAF and AWS Shield Advanced Developer Guide.